NYULibraries/campusmedia-fillins/README.md

 Lists and key-value dictionaries (i.e. arrays and hashes) are set to 'merge' by finding the [union](https://en.wikipedia.org/wiki/Union_(set_theory)) of both sets.

 ### Lists: `keywords`, `technology`, `features`
 Lists are merged based on the unique values common to all the lists.
-The displayed order is the reverse of the inheritence hierarchy.
+The displayed order is `default`, `building`, then `room` values.

 #### Example
 `rooms.yml`